 Building a strong company culture

-Every organisation has a set of core values.
+Every organization has a set of core values.
 Both employers and employees must be aligned on these core values.
 This would lead to higher productivity as well as higher motivation among employees.

-Senior management must be cognisant of these values and communicate the same consistently throughout the organisation.
+Senior management must be cognisant of these values and communicate the same consistently throughout the organization.
 Building a culture takes time, but it offers substantial benefits.

 Factors like pay, job location, working hours, working conditions, overtime hours, and dress code are essential to every individual.
 Changes in these areas can result in serious questions, negative responses and concerns.

 To help minimize friction due to changing policies, a meeting with the manager at regular intervals where everyone can voice opinions may help.
 Regular staff discussions help address any employee issues before they turn into significant problems.